ietf-satp/draft-ietf-satp-usecases/draft-ietf-satp-usecases.md

 ~~~
 {: #cbdc-transfer-figure}

 Here we will encounter scenarios where a given commercial bank maintains digital currency accounts in a wholesale CBDC network as well as one or more retail CBDC networks.
 To inject liquidity into a retail CBDC network, this bank will need to transfer currency from its reserve account in the wholesale CBDC network.
-Or it may need to transfer currency from one retail CBDC network to another bank in another retail CBDC network.
+Or it may need to approve (or at least audit) the transfer of currency from one retail CBDC network to another bank in another retail CBDC network.
 In the world of decentralized finance, or DeFi for short, currency cannot afford to remain siloed in any single CBDC network.
 Hence, these networks must be interoperable in order to facilitate secure transfers of currency among themselves, as illustrated in Figure 5.

+We can identify two specific instances of currency transfer across networks in this example: one from a wholesale CBDC network to a retail CBDC network, and another from one retail CBDC network to another.
+Since currency in tokenized form is a digital asset, these scenarios require the direct application of a secure protocol for asset transfer.
+SATP {{SATP}} fits the bill, is agnostic of the types of distributed ledger technologies on which the respective networks are built, and simply requires the networks to use SATP gateways.
+This is not just a theoretical proposition; a candidate design for a bridge between Hyperledger Fabric {{HLF}} and Hyperledger Besu {{HLB}} networks using SATP and the Hyperledger Cacti interoperability platform {{HLC}} has been proposed by distributed ledger researchers {{Aug23}}.

+## Multi-CBDC Economy

+{: #finance-currency-multi-cbdc}

+Several governments, banks and financial communities have explored the use of a shared ledger containing multiple CBDCs as way to potentially obtain an economy of scale in the development and maintenance of their own respective CBDCs.
+Such a Multi-CBDC approach has the potential benefit to improve cross-border payments and protect monetary sovereignty, without necessarily becoming a monetary union {{BISMCBDC}}.

+However, even within a Multi-CBDC configuration, there must be a mechanism to interconnect each respective national (sovereign) bank network with the shared Multi-CBDC network.
+Gateways appear to be an attractive means to permit the transfer of a CBDC from one national network/ledger into the shared Multi-CBDC ledger, and vice versa.
+One major requirement is the assurance that consistency is maintained between the CBDC counts on the national network with that on the Multi-CBDC network (i.e. no counterfeiting; no double-spend).

+With or without a Multi-CBDC ledger, the existence of different national networks managing different wholesale CBDC assets will necessitate inter-network transfers for cross-border payments and settlements {{BISCBP}} {{WBGCBP}} {{PUbin}}.
+Whether directly between two wholesale CBDC networks or between a wholesale CBDC network and the Multi-CBDC network, transfer of currency assets is a problem for which SATP appears to be the most suitable solution.

-## Delivery vs Payment of Securities
+## Delivery vs Payment (DvP) of Securities

 {: #finance-currency-dvp}